Our History

 Retirement celebration for Dr. Jack and Norma Canady

 Village Missions continued to undergo a time of transition in many ways.
 To move Village Missions from a Founder/Director to a Chief Executive Officer is no small task and it was accomplished by the gracious, patience of Dr. Jack Canady.
 Dr. Canady was given a sabbatical in July of 1999 and officially retired in June of 2000.
+Rev. Donald Still became the Interim Acting Administrator in July 1999 and served in this position until a new Executive Director was hired in November 2000.

-Rev. Brian Wechsler Assumes Leadership
+Rev. Brian Wechsler Assumes Leadership of Village Missions

-Rev. Brian Wechsler Assumes Leadership
+Rev. Brian Wechsler Assumes Leadership of Village Missions

-The National Board of United States and Canada selected Rev. Brian Wechsler, as the new Executive Direct of Village Missions and he began his duties in November 2000.
-He and his wife Carole had been Village Missionaries since 1983, serving first in Iowa and then in Colorado.
+The National Board of United States and Canada selected Rev. Brian Wechsler as the new Executive Director of Village Missions.
+He began his duties in November 2000.
+He and Carole had been Village Missionaries since 1983, serving in Iowa and Colorado.
+Rev. Wechsler outlined a strategy of advance for Village Missions:

 • (F) Finding New Fields